maheini/FreeStyle-Libre-3-patch/README.md

 This repo should be used to exchange informations about Libre 3.
 Possible goals are the decryption and the creation of an interface for Xdrip.

 ## Current state
 Start phase.
-The apk file if avialble for download [here](https://apkpure.com/de/search?q=libre+3) in most languages
+The apk file if avilable for download [here](https://apkpure.com/de/search?q=libre+3) in most languages

 ## Todo
 1. Find a way to fetch the BG values (the easiest way might be between Libre LinkUp and Libre3 App)